-Bivamuntuyo is a Community Based Organisation, established in 2012 in Kabawanga, a small village in the south of Uganda, Kyotera District.
+Bivamuntuyo is a Community Based Organisation in Kabawanga, a small village in the Kyotera District in Southern Uganda.

-The organization is founded by a group of local community members and Kim Vogel (Dutch volunteer).
+The organisation was founded in 2013 by a group of local community members in collaboration with Kim Vogel.

 Bivamuntuyo literally means “It comes from sweat”, in other words: “Hard work pays off”.